 Alexander Vella Gregory was born in Malta in 1984.
 He studied piano with Paul Borg and Joanne Camilleri, and obtained a Fellowship of the London College of Music (FLCM) diploma in 2013.
 In 2002, he won the Ian Tomlin Napier/Malta Music Scholarship which enabled him to pursue a B.Mus(Hons) degree in composition at the Ian Tomlin School of Music, Edinburgh Napier University, where he graduated in July 2006 with honours.

-Alexander has performed in many venues both in Malta and abroad, including Edinburgh, Vienna, Italy and Washington DC.
-Alex Vella Gregory is also very active as a composer, and his works have been performed in Malta, London, Berlin, Paris, Edinburgh, Vienna, Frankfurt, Prague, Lisbon, Finland, Armenia, Bulgaria, and the USA.
+Alexander is active as a composer, pianist, accompanist and teacher.
+His works have been performed in Malta, London, Berlin, Paris, Edinburgh, Vienna, Frankfurt, Prague, Lisbon, Finland, Armenia, Bulgaria, and the USA.
 He is published by United Music Publishers.

-Alexander is currently working on a Phd in Music Composition with Edinburgh Napier University focusing on city narratives using Valletta as an example.
+Alexander holds a PhD in Music Composition with Edinburgh Napier University focusing on city narratives using Valletta as an example.
 Alexander is also the Artistic Director and a founding member of the Cappella Sanctae Catharinae, Malta’s only male choir.
 He is a Trustee of the Ian Tomlin Malta Edinburgh Music Scholarship Fund, and a visiting lecturer with the University of Malta.